What is SQL?

 - SAVEPOINT: This command sets a savepoint in the transaction to which steps can be rolled back.

-- SET TRANSACTION: This command is used to set characteristics of the transaction.
+- SET TRANSACTION: This command is used to set the characteristics of the transaction.

 1. Create Database

-It can be used to create Database and it’s other objects.
-One can create a table to store data, stored procedure, functions to process data and views to view data.
+It can be used to create a Database and its other objects.
+One can create a table to store data, stored procedures, functions to process data and views to view data.
 The user can also play around with joining data from different tables and get meaningful output.

 2. Access Database

 A user can also manage the access rights on the database and its objects using SQL.
-One can check which user has executed which query and also privilege user has.
+One can check which user has executed which query and also the privileged user has.
 An administrator can grant and revoke access from a user.